Wilson Cary Nicholas

-Wilson Cary Nicholas (January 31, 1761 – October 10, 1820) was an American politician who served in the U.S. Senate from 1799 to 1804 and was the 19th Governor of Virginia from 1814 to 1816.
+Wilson Cary Nicholas (January 31, 1761 – October 10, 1820) was an American politician who served in the U.S. Senate from 1799 to 1804 and was the 19th governor of Virginia from 1814 to 1816.

 Early life

 Nicholas was born in Williamsburg in the Colony of Virginia on January 31, 1761.
-The son of Robert Carter Nicholas Sr. and his wife Ann Cary was born into the First Families of Virginia and would have ten siblings (of whom seven reached adulthood).
+The son of Robert Carter Nicholas Sr. and his wife Ann Cary, he was born into the First Families of Virginia and had ten siblings (of whom seven reached adulthood).
 His eldest brother George Nicholas (1754–1799) became a Virginia legislator before moving to Kentucky, and his elder brother John Nicholas (1756–1820) would serve as a Virginia legislator and U.S. Congressman before moving to New York.
-Their youngest brother, Philip Norborne Nicholas (1776–1849), served as Virginia's attorney general from 1800 to 1819 before becoming a state judge.
+His youngest brother, Philip Norborne Nicholas (1776–1849), served as Virginia's attorney general from 1800 to 1819 before becoming a state judge.
 Only their brother Lewis Nicholas (1766–1840) failed to enter politics.
-Their eldest sister Sarah married John Hatley Norton of Winchester, and Elizabeth Carter Nicholas (1753–1810) married Edmund Jennings Randolph (1753–1813), who preceded this man as Governor of Virginia.
-However, their sisters Mary (1759–1796), Judith (b.
-1765), and brother Robert (b.
+His eldest sister Sarah married John Hatley Norton of Winchester, and his sister Elizabeth Carter Nicholas (1753–1810) married Edmund Jennings Randolph (1753–1813), who preceded Nicholas as Governor of Virginia.
+However, his sisters Mary (1759–1796) and Judith (b.
+1765) and brother Robert (b.
 1768) never reached adulthood.

 Education

-As usual for his class, Nicholas received a private education and later attended the College of William & Mary.
+As was customary for his class, Nicholas received a private education and later attended the College of William & Mary.
 Nicholas studied law, probably with his father and possibly with George Wythe.